2024 Solar Incentives Guide for Winterville, NC - Tax Credits & Rebates

 Federal Solar Incentives

-When you hear the term "solar incentives," federal incentives may be the first thing that comes to mind.
-The Federal Solar Investment Tax Credit, or ITC, is the best-known federal solar incentive.
-The ITC provides you with a tax credit for a set percentage of your solar system's cost.
+When people think of solar incentives, federal incentives are likely the first thing that comes to mind.
+The Federal Solar Investment Tax Credit, or ITC, is the most well-known federal solar incentive.
+The ITC offers a tax credit for a set percentage of the cost of your solar system.

-Have questions about how the ITC applies to your specific situation?
-Contact your local Winterville solar panel installation expert to get more information.
+To best understand how the ITC might apply to your situation, call your local Winterville solar panel installation expert and request more information.

 In August 2022, the ITC (now titled the Clean Energy Credit) was bolstered by the passing of the Inflation Reduction Act.
-The Clean Energy Credit re-raises the credit up to 30% for solar installations undertaken between January 1, 2022, and December 31, 2032.
-After this, the percentage will be reduced slightly each year until the end of the program in 2035.
-Starting in 2023, the expansion to the program will also make it easier to get credit for energy storage systems.
+The new Clean Energy Credit extends until 2035.
+You can now receive a 30% credit for solar systems installed between January 1, 2022, and December 31, 2032.
+The credit will then decrease annually until its expiration.
+Beginning in 2023, it will also be easier to get credits for energy storage systems with the new act.

 More information about the new Inflation Reduction Act can be found here.
-Your local Winterville solar panel installers are the best people to answer your questions regarding the new Clean Energy Credit and how it may apply to you.
+The best way to understand how the new Clean Energy Credit might apply to you is to speak with your local Winterville solar panel company directly.

 State & Local Solar Incentives